 When the season ends, remove your decorations with the same care and safety as when you hung them.
 Carefully remove each clip one at a time.
 Pulling them down by the strings is easier, but can break the shingle.

-Whether you are hanging a few strands to add some spirit to your house, or competing in the craziest neighborhood holiday lights contest, it is important to keep in mind these tips on maintaining the functionality or your roof.
+Whether you are hanging a few strands to add some spirit to your house or competing in the craziest neighborhood holiday lights contest, it is important to keep in mind these tips on maintaining the functionality of your roof.